Layalchristine24/Layalchristine24.github.io/content/collection/day02/01-netlify/index.md

 ---
+date: "2021-01-02"
+draft: false
+excerpt: Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites.
+subtitle: Using Netlify to deploy.
-title: "Netlify"
+title: Netlify
 weight: 1
-subtitle: "Using Netlify to deploy."
-excerpt: "Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites."
-date: 2021-01-02
-draft: false
 ---